danobis/CLC3/README.md

 The worker subscription is configured with a dead-letter topic (`events-dlq`).
 Messages that fail processing repeatedly (max 5 delivery attempts) are automatically routed to the DLQ for inspection and replay.

+For demonstration purposes, events with `eventType="fail"` intentionally trigger processing failures to showcase retry and dead-letter handling.

 ### Reliability: Idempotent Processing